garyhtou/Hazen-Zoom/README.md

 - Consolidated zoom links.
 - Your upcoming class will be displayed with its Zoom join button (based on your schedule and the current time).
-- Visting https://hazen.launchto.me/<YOUR_CUSTOM_URL>/go, you will be automatically redirected to your upcoming class's zoom link.
+- Visting https://hazen.launchto.me/<YOUR_CUSTOM_URL>/go, will automatically redirected you to your upcoming class's zoom link.
 - Quick links to important sites such as Canvas, Hazen's website, schedule change form, etc.
 - Bell Schedule